Aligned Autonomy at Scale (from Spotify Model)

 Key insights to derive from this matrix:

-alignment and autonomy are not different extremes of the same continuum
+Alignment and autonomy are not different extremes of the same continuum

-more alignment doesn't mean less autonomy
+More alignment doesn't mean less autonomy

-both (alignment and autonomy) to achieve a high-performing organizational setup.
+We need both (alignment and autonomy) to achieve a high-performing organizational setup.

 Alignment (for Purpose)